RicardoEPRodrigues/3Engine/README.md

 In Windows we created a Visual Studio Project.
 We recommend Visual Studio 2017 Community edition.
 To open the project just double-click the `3Engine.sln`.

-We recommend the use of CMake, although we'll try to make it compatible with the Microsoft way.
+We recommend the use of CMake, although we made it compatible with the Microsoft `sln` way.

 To use CMake in Visual Studio you need to install the `Desktop development with C++` (`Visual Studio Installer > Modify of Install > Desktop development with C++`).